foxis/ESPWeather/README.md

 ## Reducing current consumption

 I've measured 1.8ma current in deep sleep.
-That means that the device sleeps for 30 minutes with 1.8mA current consuming 0.9mAh.
-During all the communication and measurements somewhere around 70-90 mA are flowing.
+That means that the device sleeps for 30 minutes with 1.8mA current consuming 1.8mAh(I assume it never goes away).
+During all the communication and measurements somewhere around 70-90 mA are flowing to the ESP.
 So let's say it's 75mA for 30s.
 That translates to 0.625mAh.
-Therefore 800mAh battery would last a long time.
+Therefore 800mAh battery would last a long time (about 13 days).
 Sadly, the batteries I am using in the photos are pretty much dead and charge up to around 75-120mAh.
 Which lasted for about 40 hours which confirms current consumption measurements and rough calculations to a degree.

-That was with two LEDs being constantly lit.
+That was with two LEDs being constantly lit and an onboard regulator.
+Which I am surprised by, by the way.
 One can always remove those buggers, but I figured that with solar panel the device would run almost indefinitely and for home usage with a 800mAh battery

 # Configuration